Intermarché: History

 On 8 October 2014, ITM Intermarché and the Casino Group announced an agreement to rally their purchases together toward suppliers in France.
 This alliance makes these two groups the first retail purchaser in the country with a market share of 25.8%.

 In January 2024, 190 Casino and Géant Casino stores are purchased by Intermarché.

-In 2025, Intermarché acquired 81 Colruyt stores, a Belgian brand that has been present in eastern France for about thirty years.
+In 2025, Intermarché acquired 81 stores from Colruyt, a Belgian brand that has been present in eastern France for about thirty years.

 Locations

 In 2024, Intermarché had 2,496 stores in 5 countries.